Guide to the ban on single-use plastic beverage containers (including cups and lids)

 From 1 March 2026 the exemptions will only apply to AS certified compostable food and beverage containers that are clearly marked in a manner that indicates that they are home compostable, both home compostable and industrially compostable, or industrially compostable.

-Hot beverage cups of less than 60mL in volume and lids of less than 70mm diameter will not be required to be marked.
+Hot beverage cups of less than 60mL in volume and lids of less than 70mm diameter will not be required to be marked, but must be certified.

 Any type of single-use plastic plugs or stoppers will not be permitted.